Administration order

 Direct Debit

-An instruction you give your bank to pay a certain person or company each month.
-A Direct Debit can be for a variable amount.
+An instruction you give your bank to pay a person or company each month.
+The amount paid through a Direct Debit can change.

 Disassociation